rmgeddert/rmgeddert.github.io/_posts/2022-05-27-simple-chess-ai-part2.md

 <h2 style="color: MidnightBlue">A Random Chess Agent</h2>

 To start, lets create a random chess agent.
-We'll create a new function to our `main.js` file (see [part 1](/simple-chess-ai-part1/) if you need a refresher) called `makeRandomMove`, that takes all possible moves and makes one.
+We'll create a new function to our `main.js` file (see [part 1](/simple-chess-ai-part1/) if you need a refresher) called `makeRandomMove`.
+This function gets all possible legal moves for a given position (via `game.moves()`), then randomly chooses one via `Math.random()`.
+Once the move is executed, we update the board, remove the red border indicating check if necessary, and finally check whether the game is over via updateStatus.
 For simplicity's sake, we'll assume that the human player (us) is always white.
 We'll call `makeRandomMove` after every legal `onDrop` event, after a brief delay.

 ```javascript
 function makeRandomMove(){